 Aranjuez is among the most leisurely day trips from Madrid.
 It’s very close to the capital and accessible by a 40-minute direct train ride.
 The city started to grow in the 18th century when the Bourbons’ traveling court started doing extended stays here.

 The city’s past as a royal residence left its mark in its extraordinary architecture.
 For the best tour experience, visit the Royal Palace and the Casa del Labrador.
 Also, don’t skip the gardens along the river Tajo.
 They are stunning!

 4. Look for the Hidden Signs in Salamanca

 2.25 hours (133 miles) | UNESCO Site | Amazing Architecture | University Nightlife Vibe

 Salamanca can be a day trip, but I suggest spending the night if you have the opportunity.
 The city has many attractions that deserve a prolonged stay.
-Also, it is breathtaking at night.
+Also, it’s breathtaking at night.

 The most exciting spots are within the city center, but some peculiar things are not on the map.
 An astronaut and a dragon eating ice cream are among the decorations carved on the cathedral’s door.
 Those fun details were added during the most recent renovations to the cathedral.
 Look for the rabbit also.
-Touching it brings luck, and many visitors believe this, which is why it has grown so dark.
+Many visitors believe touching it brings luck, which is why it has grown so dark.
 Yet another quirky addition is a frog hidden within the university’s facade.

 3. Explore a Medieval Fortess in Cuenca